abdallahyasser12/RedVenom-v2.2/README.md

 Open Redirect	/?next=http://evil.com
 JSON Injection	{"input":"<script>alert(1)</script>"}

+🧪 Sample Usage
+bash
+Copy code
+./redvenom.sh
+You’ll be prompted for:

+✅ Target domain (e.g. example.com)

+🔐 VPN toggle

+⚙️ URL filtering

+🤖 AI queries after scan

+💡 Example RedVenom AI Prompts
+"Summarize my XSS scan results"

+"Any critical findings in the recon phase?"

+"What’s the most likely exploitable vector?"

 🧼 Cleanup
-If VPN was enabled, RedVenom auto-disconnects it after execution.
+If VPN was enabled, RedVenom will automatically disconnect openvpn after execution.

 ⚠️ Disclaimer
-This tool is for educational and authorized penetration testing only.
-Unauthorized use is strictly prohibited.
+This tool is for educational use and authorized penetration testing only.
+Do NOT scan targets without permission.
+Unauthorized use is illegal and unethical.

 📃 License
-MIT License
+MIT License — Feel free to use, modify, and contribute.

+⭐ Support the Project
+If RedVenom helps you:

+⭐ Star the repo

+🍴 Fork it and contribute

+💬 Share it with other hackers